-Heart Attack Del Valle
+Heart Attack Del Valle, Texas

-Generally, the following are the most typical indications of a heart attack:
+Generally, the following are the most prevalent indications of a heart attack:

-- Squeezing or Pulling in the Chest Area
+- Compressing or Pulling in the Chest Area

-- Burning Sensation in the Chest
+- Burning Feeling in the Chest

-- Discomfort in the neck, jaw, shoulder, arm, or back
+- Pain in the neck, jaw, shoulder, arm, or back

 - Difficulty Breathing